7 Sources

 Copy Link

-Enterprises face a critical AI governance gap as autonomous AI agents proliferate faster than the frameworks designed to control them.
-According to the Deloitte AI Institute 2026 State of AI report, nearly 74% of companies plan to deploy agentic AI within two years, yet only 21% report having a mature model for AI governance of autonomous agents
+A troubling pattern is emerging across the enterprise landscape: autonomous AI agents are proliferating faster than organizations can govern them.
+According to the Deloitte AI Institute 2026 State of AI report, nearly 74% of companies plan to deploy agentic AI within two years

 1